Kaligraphy247/python-wws-venv/README.md

 > ### This Repo contains the exact same files used for this test.

-> ### If you do not want to use the same venv files or binaries in the repo,please clone the other? branch
+> ### If you do not want to use the same venv files or binaries in the repo, please switch to the `minimal` branch

 <br>